korobochkin/mark-user-as-spammer/plugin/readme.txt

 The ability to mark specific users as spammers like on Multisite install.
 Right now after account have been banned user can't log in.
 Even if they currently have active sessions (and admin area currently open) they will be force log out without opportunity to log in again.

 If you found any errors in this text (or on other plugin description tabs) please contact me directly via me@korobochkin.com or [submit a bug report on Github](https://github.com/korobochkin/mark-user-as-spammer/issues).
+You can also help by translating this plugin.

 [Plugin on Github](https://github.com/korobochkin/mark-user-as-spammer).
 Photo on banner created by [Bastian Sara](https://stocksnap.io/photo/LVKUG7VU8F).